constellation-daq/constellation/python/constellation/satellites/redpitaya/README.md

 ---

 ## Red Pitaya Constellation Installation
-This how-to guide will walk through how to install a new satellite on a Red Pitaya SBC.
+Follow these instructions to install a new satellite on a Red Pitaya SBC.

 ### Background